intel/wult/content/pages/howto.rst

     $ npm install -g http-server
     $ http-server

-We have also found that the following methods are convenient and easy to use through a graphical interface.
+The following methods offer a way to host report files locally through a graphical interface.

 Chrome extension
 ++++++++++++++++++++++++++++++++++

 By installing the "Web Server for Chrome" extension, you will be able to serve the reports locally without an internet connection in future through a graphical interface.
 However this extension is limited to browsers which are compatible with chrome extensions.

     Disclaimer: we have not performed a security audit of this extension and it should be used at your own risk.
 The code is open source, under an MIT license and can be browsed `on GitHub